bemoje/bemoje-util/README.md

 ### isSymbol

-Determine wheter the argument is a Symbol
+Determine wheter a given value is a Symbol

 #### Parameters